Icefields Parkway Guide Last updated: September 3rd, 2022

 Where to Stay in Jasper

 If you’re up for camping, there are plenty of options for Icefields Parkway camping.
 Keep in mind though that they fill up very fast.
 You’ll want to book months in advance, especially if you’re visiting in the summer.
 There’s also a couple of Icefields Parkway hotels, including Sunwapta Falls Rocky Mountain Resort and the Glacier View Inn, which is also known as the Columbia Icefield hotel.
 If you’re looking to be in a town with more things to do, you’ll want to stay in Jasper or Banff.
-Our favorite place near Jasper is located on the Icefields Parkway just 10-minutes from Jasper.
+Our favourite place near Jasper is located on the Icefields Parkway just 10-minutes from Jasper.
 It’s called Becker’s Chalets.

 There’s plenty of options for Icefields Parkway accommodation, whether you’re looking for a hotel, a campground, or a place to park your RV.
 However, please note that the summer is EXTREMELY BUSY.
 Do book in advance.